zzonyo/trust-docs-test/source/index.html.md

 ## Order and Trade

-### Q1: What is the USDT Swap funding rate settlement cycle?
+### Q1: What is the USDT Margined Swap funding rate settlement cycle?
 Which interface can be used to check the status when the fund rate is settled?

-We warmly remind you that Huobi USDT Swap is settled every 8 hours, and the settlement will be at the end of each period.
+We warmly remind you that Huobi USDT Margined Swap is settled every 8 hours, and the settlement will be at the end of each period.
 For example, 00:00 - 08:00 is a period, and its settlement time would be at 08:00; 08:00 - 16:00 is a period, and its settlement time would be at 16:00; 16:00 - 00:00 (+1 day) is a period, and its settlement time would be at 00:00.
 All times mentioned above are Singapore Standard time (GMT+8).

 （1）Orders can't be placed or cancelled during settlement period, error code "1056" will be returned if users place or cancel orders.
 You are recommended to request contract information every few seconds during settlement period: linear-swap-api/v1/swap_contract_info.
 It's in settlement time if there is any number of 5, 6, 7, 8 included in the returned status code of contract_status, while it indicates that settlement completed and users could place and cancel orders as usual if the returned status code is 1.